 Alocasia is normally known as the Kris Plant or Elephant Ear.
 The plant will produce flowers on occasion, however it's not brought for this reason, when it comes to an Alocasia purchase it's all about the foliage.
-The impressive and stunning leaves are arrowhead or shield shaped with large protruding white veins running through them which contrasts incredibly with the rest of the dark green leaf.
+The impressive and stunning leaves are arrowhead or shield shaped with large protruding white veins running through them which contrasts strongly with the rest of the dark green leaf.

 Alocasia is the species and there are many varieties and hybrids, however the only one grown as a house plant is "Polly" or "Amazonica".
 Some people will argue that they are different varieties or hybrids and "Polly" is easier to grow although this isn't really true.
 At least scientifically.
 "Amazonica" was the original and is believed to have started appearing in homes in the 1950s, a few years later along came "Poly" (groan), when a smaller variation of "Amazonica" was found.
-The name "Poly" was changed to "Polly" for commercial (and obvious) marketing reasons by nurserymen when the plants appeal increased and started to be sold as a house plant.
+The name "Poly" was changed to "Polly" for commercial (and obvious) marketing reasons by nurserymen and sellers when the plants appeal increased and started to be sold as a house plant.
 Should you grow the two plants side by side the only difference you will find is "Polly" tends to be smaller than "Amazonica".

 Alocasia can be quite difficult to keep alive as it will not accept sub standard care or incorrect conditions for very long

-Under ideal circumstances there would probably be more fans of this plant.
-The problem is that Alocasia can be quite difficult to keep alive as it will not accept sub standard care or incorrect conditions for very long.
-Consequently the plant inevitable dies and the owner doesn't try to grow them again or recommend it to anyone.
+Under ideal circumstances there would probably be more fans of this Alien looking plant.
+The problem with it, is that Alocasia can be quite difficult to keep alive as it will not accept sub standard care or incorrect conditions for very long.
+Consequently the plant inevitable dies in a spectacular failure and the owner doesn't try to grow them again or recommend it to anyone.

 Another reason for this plant failing spectacularly in a home environment is because of very dry air.
 It's a tropical plant and needs reasonable, or high humidity.
 If you suffer from dry air have a look at our Humidity guide for ideas.